Paramin: French Creole or Patois mass on Dimanche Gras

 The church still offers a well-known French Creole or Patois mass on Dimanche Gras, the Sunday before Carnival, exploring the steep Paramin hills.
 Persons from areas outside of Maraval and Paramin, including foreign dignitaries of French origin and French Creole origin such as Louisiana attend the Mass either to experience the culture of the area or to participate in an activity that falls outside of the Carnival setting.

 Most of the Mass is said in Creole or Patois.
 There is a choir which leads the singing of the hymns at the Mass.

 Members of the choir and the congregation at the Mass are dressed in colorful plaids, in the style of La Reine Rive, which is a white cotton top and skirt, with an overskirt in plaid, which drapes to the sides of the front of the skirt and leaves the front of the white skirt visible.
 A head "tie" also in a matching plaid completes the outfit.

-In recent times, given the timing of the Patois Mass in the morning lunch and other snacks are available for sale after the Mass.

-In recent times, the Patois mass has been videotaped.